mccmmj/dotfiles/README.md

 Summary:
 =======
-This project is intended for setting up dotfiles for linux development.
-It uses ansible to configure the .dotfile for a targer user account.
-There are four parts to the
+This project setting up dotfiles for linux development.
+Uses ansible to install .dotfiles for target user account.
+There are four parts to the setup:
-setup:
 *    base-development-sudo: installs requires packages (requires root(sudo) access)
 *    base-development: installs requires packages (does not require sudo access)
 *    tmux-development: tumux configuration